 - The victim denies her own resourcefulness and resilience.

 - The victim feels hopeless, powerless, small and worrisome.

 - The victim’s theme song could be called, I Will Die If You Don’t Solve My Problem!

 Ask yourself the five questions below to check how often you play the victim role:

-- Do I feel hopeless, powerless or incapable of making decisions or making positive changes?
+- Do I feel hopeless, powerless or weak?

 - Do I believe my life is just one problem after another?